 The thought behind the Bronco started with Ford item administrator Donald N. Frey in the mid 1960s (who likewise imagined the Ford Mustang) and built by Ford engineer Paul G. Axelrad, with Lee Iacocca supporting the last model for creation in February 1964, after the main mud models were implicit mid-1963.
 Created as a rough terrain vehicle (ORV), the Ford Bronco was planned as a contender for the Jeep CJ-5 and International Harvester Scout.
 Today a smaller SUV as far as size, Ford showcasing shows an early case of advancing a non military personnel wilderness romper as a "Sports Utility" (the two-entryway pickup variant).
+At first selling admirably, following the presentation of the Chevrolet Blazer, Jeep Cherokee, and International Scout II (from 1969 to 1974), request moved towards SUVs with better on-street capacity, prompting a decrease sought after for the Ford Bronco.

 Case